-(Prorated weekly tuition) (4-weeks minimum) (Amount of refund)

-- o The first month is non-refundable once a student has taken the Level Placement test. - Class schedule is subject to change without notice.
+(\$87.50 Х = \$350 4) (Amount of refund) (Prorated weekly tuition) (4-weeks minimum) The first month is non-refundable.
+Once student has taken the Level Placement test.
+0 Class schedule is subject to change without notice.
+0

-To cancel enrollment and/or obtain a refund, the student must send a written request to the school's director according to the campus in which he/she is enrolled.
+To cancel enrollment and/or obtain a refund, the student must send a written request to the school's director according to the campus he/she is enrolled.

-Certificate Requirements/Program Length
+Certificate Requirements/Length Program